amplication/amplication/packages/data-service-generator/src/admin/static/README.md

 | PORT                 | the port on which to run the client              | 3001                            |
 | REACT_APP_SERVER_URL | the url on which the server component is running | http://localhost:[server-port]  |

+> **Note**
+> Amplication generates default values and stores them under the .env file.
+It is advised to use some form of secrets manager/vault solution when using in production.

 ## Step 2: Scripts

 After configuration of the client the next step would be to run the application.
 Before running the client side of the component, make sure that the different pre-requisites are met - i.e., npm, docker.
 Make sure that the server-side of the application is running.